Company Culture: the three best applications of Apple’s excellent customer service

 They create value beyond sales

 Visiting an Apple store isn’t just your usual shopping experience.
-All Apple employees are tasked with enriching lives with knowledge, understanding and recommendations.
+All Apple employees get tasks to enrich lives with knowledge and .
 One of their core values is to ‘politely probe to understand customer needs’.
 As such, all employees are trained to ask the right questions and make customers feel at ease.

 They make their own rules